tcy6/infoseek/README.md

 ## InfoSeek Annotation

-The annotations are released as jsaonline file for each set and data split as discussed in the paper.
+The annotations are released as jsonline file for each set and data split as discussed in the paper.

 Below is an example of the format for a training data: